apache/causeway-site/content/reference/services/command-context.md

 When a background command is invoked, the user is returned the command object itself (to provide a handle to the command being invoked).

+This requires that an implementation of `CommandService` that persists the commands (such as `isis-module-command-jdo`'s `CommandService` [implementation](./command-service.html)) is configured.
+It also requires that a scheduler is configured to execute the background commands, see [BackgroundCommandService](./background-command-service.html)).

 #### Making commands the default

 As an alternative to annotating every action with `@Command`, alternatively this can be configured as the default.